 The idea of a “red line” is often invoked in political debates.
 In the imminent negotiations over the terms of Britain’s exit from the EU, for example, both sides have laid out the policy lines they won’t cross.
 Elsewhere, it is often argued by newspapers and politicians of a certain ilk that political correctness has resulted in a dizzying array of red lines in terms of what you can or can’t say.

-Mamaza is a theatre and dance collective based in Frankfurt, Germany.
+MAMAZA is a performance and dance collective based in Frankfurt, Germany.
 Run by Fabrice Mazliah and May Zarhy, their work creates opportunities for collaboration.
 With roots in dance, their approach has blurred their own role between dancer and choreographer: encouraging audience participation, their work is open-ended and evolving.

 Visual Arts and Talks are FREE for all to attend